-Whether you live in a condominium unit or a neighborhood with a homeowners association, or HOA, that tends to neighborhood upkeep, you’re going to see a recurring bill to cover condo fees or HOA membership.
+Whether you live in a condominium unit or a neighborhood with a homeowners association, or HOA, that takes care of neighborhood upkeep, you’re going to see a recurring bill to cover condo fees or HOA membership.
 In many ways, these fees are essentially the same and help fund the maintenance and upkeep of property for which the association acts as a steward.
-While largely the same, these fees and their uses may be used differently, depending upon the type of association.
+While largely the same, these fees may be used differently, depending upon the type of association.

 Size of Fees